mickfuzz/test-tutorial/README.md

 ## Adding an Enemy
 ### Getting Started @unplugged

-This is tutorial one in a group that add game mechanics to our starter template, for more see.
+This is tutorial one in a group that add game mechanics to our starter template, for more see!

 * [Part One](partOne.md)
 * [Part Two](partTwo.md)